Eviction Notice Forms Package

-One of the big terms that people use to find this site is eviction notice or 14 day eviction notice, which is understandable when people are trying to evict a tenant.
-It’s just a logical first place to start looking.
+One of the ways people find this site is by searching for eviction notice or 14 day eviction notice, which is understandable as eviction notices are a great first step when it comes to eviction.

-The problem being, there aren’t a lot of place you can find these types of forms which is why they often end up here looking for information.
-Now I already include these forms in my Eviction Guide, but some people are a bit hesitant to pay for the whole guide when they just want eviction forms (although they are really missing out on some key information when it comes to evicting a tenant by not getting the guide!).
+I include these forms in my Eviction Guide, but some people insist they just want eviction forms (although they are really missing out on some key information when it comes to evicting a tenant by not getting the guide!).

 These versions are as follows;